 Skin cancers can be either melanoma or non-melanoma skin cancers.
 The vast majority of deaths from skin cancer are from melanoma.
 The two main types of non-melanoma skin cancers are basal cell carcinomas (BCCs) and squamous cell carcinomas (SCCs).
 Non-melanoma skin cancers are found more commonly on sun exposed areas such as the face or forearms.

-In choosing the best treatment option, your doctor will consider your age and general health, the type and size of skin cancer you have, where it is on your body and what you want.
-The treatment choice will also depend on whether the skin cancer has spread elsewhere in your body.
-BCCs do not spread to distant parts of the body but can invade into local tissues.
-SCCs occasionally spread to nearby lymph nodes and beyond, but melanomas cause the majority of deaths because of their ability to spread, known as metastasising.
+In choosing the best treatment option, your doctor will consider your age and general health, the type and size of the skin cancer and where it is on your body.
+The treatment choice will also depend on whether the skin cancer has spread to other parts of your body.
+BCCs do not spread to distant parts of the body but can invade local tissues.
+SCCs occasionally spread to nearby lymph nodes and beyond, but melanomas cause the majority of deaths because of their ability to spread.
+This is known as metastasising.

-The initial treatment usually is to cut out a skin lesion suspicious as being cancer.
-This may be a biopsy (a removal of a small sample of the lesion for analysis) or a full excision (removal), freezing or scraping the lesion.
+Usually, the initial treatment is to cut out a skin lesion suspected of being cancer.
+This may be by doing a biopsy (a removal of a small sample of the lesion for analysis) or a full excision (removal), freezing or scraping the lesion.

 If a lesion is suspected of being a melanoma, a ‘wide excision’ is done to ensure all the cancer is removed and to reduce the risk of the cancer spreading.
-A wide excision means removing the melanoma as well as a small amount of surrounding normal-looking skin around it.
+A wide excision means removing the melanoma as well as a small amount of the surrounding, normal-looking skin.

-After a skin cancer is removed, most people will have stitches to repair the wound but when large skin cancers are removed, the wound may require skin from other parts of the body to cover it.
-This can be done using a skin flap (nearby skin moved over the wound and stitched) or a skin graft (skin is taken from elsewhere in the body and placed onto the area).
+After a skin cancer is removed, most people will have stitches to repair the wound.
+When a large skin cancer is removed, however, the wound may require skin from other parts of the body to cover it.
+This can be done using a skin flap (when nearby skin is moved over the wound and stitched) or a skin graft (when skin is taken from elsewhere in the body and placed on the area).

-Other treatments for non-melanoma skin cancers will depend on the type, size and location of the skin cancer.
-They include:
+Other treatments for non-melanoma skin cancers, depending on the type, size and location of the cancer, include:

 - immunotherapy and chemotherapy creams and lotions: where cream is directly applied to treat skin cancers that affect the top layer of the skin

-- photodynamic therapy: uses a light source and cream to treat superficial BCCs
+- photodynamic therapy: which uses a light source and cream to treat superficial BCCs

 Other treatment options for skin cancers that have spread or may have spread to other parts of the body include: